-The email asks the child's parent or guardian to complete and sign the following form, before returning it to the Talking Point Manager at Alzheimer's Society.
+The email asks the child's parent or guardian to complete and sign a form, before returning it to the Talking Point Manager at Alzheimer's Society.
 When the form has been received by the Talking Point Manager, the child's Talking Point account will be activated.

 There is a very helpful resource called Wisekids, which contains a host of materials that might also be usefully read by adults, who are often less up to speed on Internet matters than children.

 Netiquette is a particular topic in that category.